* This is the Consumer Version. *

 Delusional parasitosis is a mistaken belief that parasites have infested the body.

-Some people with delusional parasitosis may have a disorder that causes them to excessively worry about their health (hypochondriasis—see Illness Anxiety Disorder) or may have become aware of some parasitic disorder (for example, scabies) from the media or may have been in contact with a person infected by it.
+Some people with delusional parasitosis may have a disorder that causes them to excessively worry about their health ( illness anxiety disorder, formerly known as hypochondriasis), or they may have become aware of some parasitic disorder (for example, scabies) from the media or may have been in contact with a person infected by it.
 Some people with delusional parasitosis also have a mental disorder, such as schizophrenia, depression, anxiety, or obsessive-compulsive disorder, but most do not.
 Abuse of certain drugs (such as cocaine or methamphetamine) or withdrawal after prolonged use of alcohol can also lead to delusional parasitosis.

-Diagnosis is sometimes difficult because many actual skin disorders, such as allergies, dermatitis, or real parasites, also cause the itching sensations.
+Delusional parasitosis is sometimes difficult for doctors to diagnose because many actual skin disorders, such as allergies, dermatitis, or real parasites, also cause the itching sensations.
 Also, skin sores or irritation caused by the person's scratching and use of chemicals may look like other skin disorders.

 Doctors base the diagnosis on a physical examination and the person's history, including any history of drug use or mental disorders.
 Doctors may do skin scrapings and sometimes blood tests to rule out real infestations and other diseases.
 If a real infestation has been ruled out, examination by a psychiatrist may be helpful to determine whether delusional parasitosis is part of a mental disorder.